Shadrock/online-GIS-programming-course/Week_1/Lab_1/README.md

 "Dagahaley","Kenya","39526","88486"
 "Zaatari","Jordan","0","84773"
 ```
 This is a commonly used format to get data in and out of programs like spreadsheet software, where the data are tabular.
-[Python comes with a CSV module](https://docs.python.org/3/library/csv.html) that provides one way to easily work with CSV-delimited data: Try downloading the `Camp_stats.csv` file, wihch is previewed above and [can be accessed in the data folder](data/Camp_stats.csv), to your desktop or local working environment.
+[Python comes with a CSV module](https://docs.python.org/3/library/csv.html) that provides one way to easily work with CSV-delimited data: Try downloading the `Camp_stats.csv` file, which is previewed above and [can be accessed in the data folder](data/Camp_stats.csv), to your desktop or local working environment.
 Then run the following code in Colab to choose it as a file:
 ```python
 # Upload local script to Colab here.
 from google.colab import files